 When she wakes up in the morning, she needs to get ready for work.

-Naturally, M begins to overthink and worry and turns into her having nightmares.
+Naturally, M begins to overthink and worry which turns into her having nightmares.
 The cycle continues…

-That’s what my wife goes through most of the nights, and that’s just an example of what people with fibromyalgia go through.
+That’s what my wife goes through most nights, and that’s just an example of what people with fibromyalgia go through.

 Understanding fibromyalgia fatigue.

 Think of a time when you felt really exhausted.
 I’m not talking just tired, but really drained of energy, you didn’t even feel like eating…